FOOTBALL

 d.
 No free kick privileges are awarded following a fair catch or awarded fair catch.

 When the score is tied at the end of the fourth quarter, the referee will instruct both teams to return to their respective team boxes.
 There will be a three-minute intermission during which both teams may confer with their coaches.
-All officials will assemble at the 50-yard line, review the procedure and determine the number of time-outs remaining for each team.
-The linesman will go to the team on the side of the field where the line-to-gain equipment is located, and the line judge will go to the other team, to inform the coaches of the number of time-outs each team has remaining and escort the respective team captains to the center of the field for the coin toss.
+All officials will assemble at the 50-yard line and review the procedure.
+The referee shall inform each coach that unused time outs do not carry over.
+The linesman will go to the team on the side of the field where the line-to-gain equipment is located, and the line judge will go to the other team and escort the respective team captains to the center of the field for the coin toss.

 At the coin toss, the visiting team captain shall be given the privilege of calling the coin while it is in the air.
 The winner of the toss shall be given the choice of defense or offense, or of designating the end of the field at which the ball will be put in play.
 The referee will indicate the winner of the toss by placing a hand on his shoulder.
 To indicate which team will go on offense first, the referee will place a ball in the team captain's chest area while he is facing the goal toward which his team will advance and give the first down signal.
 The other team captain will face the offensive captain with his back toward the goal which he will defend.

-Each team shall be permitted one additional time-out for each extra period plus any unused regulation game time-outs.
+Each team shall be permitted one additional time-out for each extra period.
 The team scoring the greater number of points in the overtime shall be declared the winner.
 The final score shall be determined by totaling all points scored by each team during the regulation and overtime periods.

 To start the overtime, the offensive team (Team A) shall put the ball in play, first and 10 on Team B's 20-yard line anywhere between the inbound lines.
 Team A shall have a series of four downs.
 The series shall be terminated by any score by Team A or, if Team B had possession, at the end of any down.
 Team A shall be awarded a new series when: